Pits111/Pits111/README.md

 Having worked as a project manager, product owner, scrum master and policy advisor, I have gained a bunch of tech and soft skills throughout the years.
 Now I am improving my JS and React skills. 👩‍💻

-Unitl now, learning to code has been highly challenging and fun at the same time! 🚀
+Until now, learning to code has been highly challenging and fun at the same time! 🚀

 Exactly my cup of tea. 🍵👌